PLSysSec/adverse-gipeda/README.md

 `./bench-commit.sh COMMIT` where `COMMIT` is anything recognized by `git` as a commit, e.g. a hash, branch name, tag, etc.

+To collect data for every commit in a range, run `./bench-range.sh START END`, where `START` and `END` are git commits, e.g. hashes, branch names, tags, etc.
+If `END` is omitted, it defaults to `origin/master`.

-`./bench-commit.sh` will refuse to collect data for any commit you've already benchmarked (to avoid overwriting the previous data).
-If you really want to re-collect data for a commit you've already collected for, just delete `logs/<hash>.log`, where `<hash>` is the Git hash of the commit whose data you want to remove.
+Both `./bench-commit.sh` and `./bench-range.sh` will refuse to collect data for any commit you've already benchmarked (to avoid overwriting the previous data, and in the case of `bench-range`, also to avoid the time cost of re-benchmarking any commits in the range that were already benchmarked).
+If you really want to re-collect data for a commit you've already collected for, just delete `logs/<hash>.log`, where `<hash>` is the Git hash of the commit whose data you want to remove; then re-run your command.

 Viewing data
 --------------